 - Work with marketing to enable salespeople

-Let’s examine each of those to see how sales operations managers can add tremendous value.
+Here’s how sales operations managers can add tremendous value to your team:

 Leverage CRM Systems